-He received the notification and now he wonders why one needs to do this 40 year inspection.
 You may also wonder why you have to spend your hard-earned money to do this.
-The answer is reduced to one word.
+The answer is structural and electrical safety, reduced to one word.
 That word is “security.”

 Related: How much does a 40 Year Recertification cost?

-On the surface, the inspection is rather simple.
-If you look at a blank 40 year report, you’ll notice that it is basically a fill-in-the-blank form.
-This form also includes areas where the inspector can check off items and adds information about the property being inspected.
+On the surface, the inspection and the recertification process is rather simple.
+If you look at a blank 40 year inspection report, you’ll notice that it is basically a fill-in-the-blank form.
+This form also includes areas where the licensed professional or structural engineer can check off items and adds information about the property being inspected.

-Although seemingly straightforward, it takes an experienced professional to perform the inspection.
-That person must carefully inspect the property and properly identify the problems.
-The inspector can also provide you with valuable feedback as to the best way to perform the repairs.
-At the most basic, a 40 year recertification involved two types of inspections – an electrical inspection and a structural inspection.
+Although seemingly straightforward, it takes an experienced professional to perform the safety inspection as required per recertification process.
+That person must carefully inspect the property and properly identify the problems and necessary repairs.
+The inspector can also provide you with valuable feedback as to the best way to perform the repairs, once the proper inspection is completed.
+At the most basic, 40 year recertifications involved two types of inspections for property managers and building owners – an electrical safety inspection and a structural inspection.

-On the electrical side, the inspector typically goes to the electrical room and inspects the main electrical components.
+On the electrical side, the inspector typically goes to the electrical room and inspects the main electrical systems components to ensure electrical safety.
 These components include items such as panels, main breakers, main feeders, gutters and the entry from the FP&L transformer.
 Obviously, a bad electrical installation can be a dangerous thing because people can get electrocuted or there can be a fire.

 One can download a sample of a blank report by clicking HERE.
 However, please note that some cities like to use their own special forms.
 Therefore, please ask your Building Department for the correct form.
 Despite this, all the forms are basically the same from city-to-city.

-For starters, you must hire a licensed professional as mandated by law.
+For starters, you must hire a licensed professional as mandated by law and required by the building safety inspection program.
 In short, the hiring of an inspector would basically be the same as hiring a plumber or an accountant.
 Naturally, you can ask around for references or use your common sense and shop around.

-Keep in mind that the single most important thing you can do at this initial time is to hire the right professional.
+Keep in mind that the single most important thing you can do at this initial time is to hire the right professional to have your property properly inspected.
 You should invest some time by investigating the person and the company.
-You should also make sure that they are properly licensed and insured.
-Moreover, you should ask if they have Errors and Omissions insurance since this is the hallmark of a serious and established engineering company.
+You should also make sure that they are properly licensed and insured in the respective city.
+Moreover, you should ask if the structural engineers have Errors and Omissions insurance since this is the hallmark of a serious and established engineering company.

-A 40 year recertification does not have to be convoluted if you hire the right people.
+A building safety inspection and the 40 year recertification do not have to be convoluted if you hire the right people.
 Additionally, the folks at the Building Departments are typically very helpful when you ask them for help.
 At the end of the day, we all want the same thing…buildings that are safe for our tenants, friends, residents, and the public in general.

-For more information, you can visit Miami-Dade’s 40 Year Inspection website and Broward County 40 Year Inspection website.
+For more information, you can visit Miami-Dade’s 40 Year Structural Inspections website and Broward County 40 Year Inspection website.